-The Interdisciplinary Center for Coastal Studies (CIEL) is a research center affiliated to the Department of Social Sciences, of the Faculty of Arts and Sciences of the Mayagüez Campus of the University of Puerto Rico.
-It was founded by Dr. Manuel Valdés Pizzini in 2006 of what use to be the COSTAS project (Capacity-building for Oceanic Sustainability via Training Aimed at Students), a mentoring and training program for students in the management of marine resources and coastal of the Island; project funded by the National Oceanographic and Atmospheric Administration of the United States (NOAA).
+The Interdisciplinary Center for Coastal Studies (CIEL, according to its acronym in Spanish) is a research center affiliated to the Department of Social Sciences, at the Faculty of Arts and Sciences, at the University of Puerto Rico, Mayagüez Campus.
+It was founded by Dr. Manuel Valdés Pizzini in 2006 from what use to be the COSTAS project (Capacity-building for Oceanic Sustainability via Training Aimed at

+Students), a NOAA-founded mentoring and training program for students in the management of marine and coastal resources of the Island.

-Based on interdisciplinary study and applied research, CIEL affiliates conduct research, educates, and disseminates information about coastal processes with an emphasis on the relationship between human beings, society, and the environment.
+Based on interdisciplinary study and applied research, CIEL affiliates conduct interdisciplinary research, educate, and disseminates information about coastal processes with an emphasis on the relationship between humans, society, and the environment.
 CIEL is also a workplace for undergraduate and graduate students from various disciplines, providing them a space for training and to acquire experience in applied research.
-CIEL has received support and funds the Faculty of Arts and Sciences, the UPR Sea Grant Program, and through externally funded proposals.
+CIEL has received support and funding from the Faculty of Arts and Sciences, the UPR Sea Grant Program, and through externally funded proposals.

 Dr. Tania del Mar López Marrero Department of Social Sciences Phone: 787-832-4040 Ext.
+3839, 3303

-3839, 3303 For more information: https://cieluprm.weebly.com/
+For more information: https://cieluprm.weebly.com/